-The most important thing to do is establish and maintain good record keeping practices before any garnishments happen.
-Barring that, gather as many documents as you can, covering the time period leading up to the garnishment.
+The most important thing to do is establish and maintain good record-keeping practices before any garnishments happen.
+Barring that, gather as many documents as you can, covering the period leading up to the garnishment.
 Acceptable documents you can use to prove traceable contributions include:

 Most banks in most states don't offer official "convenience accounts."
 Instead, they are created informally and by agreement between the account owners.

 To prove a convenience account, you have to pass what is called the "reality of ownership" test.
 You must show that the reality of ownership was that the account was held solely by you, not the debtor.
 Some factors that may help establish a convenience account include the following: